KieronHo/RSSFeedPresenter/README.md

 # RSSFeedPresenter
-A practice app for retrieving and RSS feed and presenting in raw text
+A practice ANDROID app for retrieving and RSS feed and presenting in raw text